nuetzliches/spocr/MIGRATION_SpocRVNext.md

 5. Backward Compatibility

-- Loader tolerates older v7 snapshots; no special shim required for the new pruning semantics.
+- Loader tolerates older v7 snapshots; the pruning changes are backward compatible, but new fields appear only after regeneration.
-- Tools expecting `IsNestedJson=true` must adjust logic: rely on `ReturnsJson` (or nested `Columns`) to identify JSON container columns.
+- Tooling refers to `ReturnsJson` (or nested `Columns`) to identify JSON containers instead of relying on `IsNestedJson=true`.

-Migration Impact:

-- Regenerate snapshots (`spocr pull`) to pick up v8 improvements.
-- Update any custom processors that relied on `IsNestedJson` presence; treat absence as implicit when `ReturnsJson=true`.
-- Remove logic depending on `HasSelectStar=false`; check existence (or value true) only.
+Target State Expectations:

+- Managed repositories have regenerated snapshots so parser version 8 metadata (recursive enrichment, pruning) is in place.
+- Custom processors interpret missing `IsNestedJson` as implied by `ReturnsJson=true` and no longer expect `HasSelectStar=false` markers.

 Example Before (v7 nested column – fallback typing):